-ANTH231 Native North Americans: PNW 3 credits (3 lec hrs/wk)
+ANTH231 Native North Americans: PNW 3 credits (3 lec hrs/wk) Prerequisite(s): (WR90R)

 Examines Native American cultures in the Pacific Northwest from prehistoric to modern times.
 Archaeological findings and recent developments are discussed including the origins and development of art forms and fishing technology.
 May be taken independently of ANTH 230/232.